Germanism (linguistics): Danish

 The modern Danish language emerged after centuries of heavy German influence due to the fact that Christianity was brought by German monks, and that nearly all clerks at the royal court were (literate) Germans.
 Thus well over half of the Danish lexical mass came in the 13th cent. and is of German origin, though not the basic grammatical structure, which remained Scandinavian.
 The same is true for Swedish, while the Norwegian in its most used form is in fact Danish, albeit with a very different pronunciation.
 It is in fact difficult to compile a full Danish sentence which would not include any old German words.
 This process was reinforced in the 18th cent. with a new wave of German clerks at the court of kings and queens who were to a great extent German princes.

-The interesting words in this respect are those who were not integrated into the language, but are openly used as Germanisms.
+The interesting words in this respect are those which were not integrated into the language, but are openly used as Germanisms.
 The German term Hab und Gut, "Habseligkeiten", is used in the form of habengut to express one's possessions carried along.
 The word was introduced to Denmark by travelling journeymen who took all their possessions along with them.

 "Fingerspitzgefühl" is commonly used in the original German sense: sensitivity, feeling with the tips of your fingers.
 The old German princely quote "So ein Ding müssen wir auch haben" (We should also have one of those things) is even the title of a TV show about electronics.

 The expression "Det sker i de bedste familier" (It happens in the best of families) is a crude translation of the German "Es kommt in den besten Familien vor".

 Bundesliga-hår ("Bundesliga hair") is the Danish word for a mullet, because this type of haircut (as well as in Hungary) was regarded a characteristic of football Bundesliga players.
 Also the Italians saw this kind of connection and dubbed it capelli alla tedesca (German style haircut).